 Students transferring to Blinn College from an accredited college or university must supply Blinn College with official transcripts from each college or university attended.
 Only credits from accredited colleges or universities are accepted.
 Students transferring into Blinn College on academic or disciplinary probation will be put on probation at Blinn College.
 The following documents are required for admission:

-Any student who has previously attended Blinn College but has been away for more than one long (fall or spring) semester and has not attended another college or university since last attending Blinn College is eligible for readmission.
+Any student who has previously attended Blinn College but has been away for more than one calendar year and has not attended another college or university since last attending Blinn College is eligible for readmission.
 The documents needed are:

 High school students may attend Blinn College beginning the summer following their sophomore year in high school.
 Students are limited to two (2) college credit courses during each semester.
 Required documents for admission are: